 We search our records to protect you from conflicts of interest.
 Where a conflict arises or may arise (for example, where we find that your opponent is or has been our client), we may not be able to accept or continue working on your matter.
 We may act for two or more of you if there is no conflict.
 If a conflict arises during our retainer then we may have to cease to act for one or more of you.

-If you are a director or other representative acting on behalf of a company, we are entitled to assume that the instructions we may receive from you have been authorised by the company.
+If you are a director or other representative acting on behalf of a company, we are entitled to assume that the instructions received from you have been authorised by the company.

 We normally work out our charges by multiplying a person’s hourly charging rate by the time (measured in units) they have spent on your matter.
 Each unit represents 6 minutes of time.
 However, time spent is not the only factor that we take into account.
 We believe that our charges should reflect the value of our services to you.
 So we may take into account how complicated your matter is, how urgent it is, the value of the transaction, specialist skills, and the amount of responsibility we accept.